 (c) The dissolution or liquidation of either (i) Citizens (ii) or Contractor (whether corporate, tax, statutory or otherwise).

-(d) Either party hereto shall make an assignment or transfer in contravention of Section 11.1.Section 10.1.
+(d) Either party hereto shall make an assignment or transfer in contravention of Section 11.1.

 (e) Either party shall (i) make an assignment or any general arrangement for the benefit of creditors; (ii) file a petition or otherwise commence, authorize, or acquiesce in the commencement of a proceeding or cause under any bankruptcy or similar law for the protection of creditors, or have such petition filed against it and such proceeding remains undismissed for sixty (60) days; (iii) otherwise become bankrupt or insolvent (however evidenced); or (iv) be unable to pay its debts as they fall due.